GoranStankovski/CMS-with-PHP-MySql-and-Bootstrap/README.md

   Front and back end.
   Administrator and subscriber level.
   Dynamic show of content (Posts, Categories)
-  Great back end fro easy adding and bulk manipulatiing of content (posts, users, categories).
+  Great back end for easy adding and bulk manipulatiing of content (posts, users, categories).